increase conversions on your website

 Use Progress Indicators in Checkout

-A checkout process without a clear progress indicator can feel endless, leading users to drop off before completing their purchase.
-Customers want to know how much more they need to do before finalising their order.
+A checkout without a clear progress indicator can feel endless, and users drop off before finishing.
+Customers want to know how much is left before they place their order.

-Adding a simple step-by-step progress bar reassures users and keeps them moving through the checkout process.
-If they see they’re on Step 2 of 3, they’re more likely to finish than if they feel like the process has no end.
-A clear, guided experience boosts checkout completion rates.
+A simple step-by-step progress bar reassures users and keeps them moving.
+If they can see they are on Step 2 of 3, they are far more likely to finish than if the process feels open-ended.
+A clear, guided experience boosts checkout completion.

 85